 Studies by Karlson and Cutolo in 2009 concluded that ensuring adequate levels of progesterone to balance excess oestrogen in women may help with some underlying features of the disease.

 Clearly having good levels of progesterone to offset any oestrogen dominance is an excellent place to start with self help measures.

-No specific diet has been claimed to cure rheumatoid arthritis, although there’s some scientific evidence that certain diets may help the symptoms in some people, but it can be trial and error.
+There’s some scientific evidence that certain diets may help the symptoms in some people, but it can be trial and error.

 The diets most likely to help are:

 There’s some evidence that a very strict vegetarian diet can help, and that people who eat a lot of red meat may have a slightly increased risk of rheumatoid arthritis.

 Generally it is an unfortunate fact that at Menopause many women do put on additional weight around the middle and this is often related to excess oestrogen, oestrogen dominance.

 In order to help rebalance this you would need to supplement with bioidentical progesterone and a diet that will support that.

 One diet that is universally recommended for a number of health conditions – and in particular for inflammation – is the Mediterranean diet.

 The article below will give you plenty of reasons why you would find it a good diet to follow if you have arthritis..